-The thesis MUST be:

-- (i) word-processed or typewritten on A4 paper.
-The text should fit within a page area of 247 mm x 160 mm (i.e. top and bottom margins totalling 50 mm, and left and right margins totalling 50 mm) with a left hand margin of at least 30 mm (for ease of reading after binding).
-The thesis should be printed/typed on one side of the paper only.
+The thesis MUST be word-processed suitable for printing on A4 paper.
+The text should fit within a page area of 247 mm x 160 mm (i.e. top and bottom margins totalling 50 mm, and left and right margins totalling 50 mm) with a left hand margin of at least 30 mm (for ease of reading after printing and binding).
 The text should be double line-spaced.
-The typeface should be of at least 11pt size. - (ii) presented in a binder.
-Assistance with the binding will be provided in 6th week.
+The typeface should be of at least 11pt size.